kkrt-labs/kakarot/cairo/kakarot-ssj/docs/general/contract_storage.md

-- We perform a `call_contract_syscall` for each SLOAD/SSTORE operation that is committed to Starknet, which has an extra overhead compared to directly modifying the current contract's storage .
+- We perform a `call_contract_syscall` for each SLOAD/SSTORE operation that is committed to Starknet, which has an extra overhead compared to directly modifying the current contract's storage.
 Given that only KakarotCore can modify the storage of a Kakarot contract, we could directly store the whole world state in the main Kakarot contract storage.
 - It adds external entrypoints with admin rights to read and write from storage